Smithsonian/cheby_checker/tests/README_tests.md

-## 2022 : MJP: The following have been checked to pass tests within a containerized environment initialized/built using the code in "che by_container"
+## 2022 : MJP: The following have been checked to pass tests within a containerized environment initialized/built using the code in "cheby_container"

 ### test_convenience_Horizons.py
  - convenience_Horizons.py only depends on EXTERNAL packages